mhackersu/apostles-creed/README.md

 ### [I believe that in He] 3\. **who was conceived by the Holy Spirit**

--   Jesus declares Himself Lord of the Sabbath
+*Jesus declares Himself Lord of the Sabbath.*

 **Mat 12:8** For the Son of man is Lord even of the sabbath day.